NathanielRus/TTA-Live-Project/README.md

 Player and Enemy states determined the actions that could be taken.
 Like the wall jump I coded into the Player movement.
 ![WallJump](https://github.com/NathanielRus/TTA-Live-Project/blob/main/Live%20Project/WallJump.PNG)
 ### Stats:
-I made it so that I could easily change different parameters to my Player and Enemies from Unity.
+I made it so that I could easily change different parameters to my Player from Unity.
 ![PlayerStats](https://github.com/NathanielRus/TTA-Live-Project/blob/main/Live%20Project/PlayerStats.PNG)